apache/mxnet/docs/python_docs/python/tutorials/performance/backend/mkldnn/mkldnn_readme.md

 [[ 2.
 2. 2.]
  [ 2.
 2. 2.]]
 ```
-### Verify whether MKL-DNN works
+### Verify whether ONEDNN works

-After MXNet is installed, you can verify if MKL-DNN backend works well with a single Convolution layer.
+After MXNet is installed, you can verify if ONEDNN backend works well with a single Convolution layer.
 ```
 import mxnet as mx
 import numpy as np